 A weir is an obstruction placed across a river designed to block the passage of fish.
 Weirs are typically used to catch fish in order to harvest their eggs.
 Eggs taken at the weirs are sent to state fish hatcheries where they are raised and stocked all over Michigan.

 We operate six fish hatcheries, five permanent egg-take stations and up to 40 rearing ponds.
-In addition to the permanent egg-take stations, we collect eggs and sperm from natural spawning runs of walleye and lake sturgeon, and maintain broodstock of muskellange.
+In addition to the permanent egg-take stations, we collect eggs and sperm from natural spawning runs of walleye, lake sturgeon and muskellunge.

 Additionally, there are several fish ladders in Michigan which allow fish the opportunity to migrate upstream over or through a barrier.
 Locations can be found in Berrien Springs, Buchanan and Niles.